olafrv/hpacucli/README.md

 * hpacucli: HP Command Line Array Configuration Utility
 * cpqacuxe: HP Array Configuration Utility
 * hp-ams: HP Agentless Management Service

+This is an improved version from the previus script, test for 6 months in HP Proliant G4, G5, G6 and G7 Servers with GNU/Linux Debian 6/7, who where migrated from use HP SPP to HP MCP, for more information about this procedure in Debian look at: https://wiki.debian.org/HP/ProLiant